ion-bueno/network-analysis/README.md

-# Network analysis of Wikipedia Norms
+# Network analysis of Wikipedia norms

 Analysis of a network composed by Wikipedia Norm (see **Wikipedia norms - paper.pdf** for more information).
 There are two parts: